 What is the HERS Index?:

-HERS (Home Energy Rating System) scoring is a federally recognized method of measuring and reporting the energy efficiency of buildings.
-Over a million buildings across the U.S. are HERS rated.
-Yearly, those numbers grow exponentially.
-Of course, California is on the radar in terms of the volume of ratings.
+Firstly, HERS stands for Home Energy Rating System.
+RESNET, or Residential Services Energy Network, created the index to become a federally recognized method of measuring and reporting the energy efficiency of buildings.
+HERS Raters have “scored” over a million buildings across the U.S. Every year, those numbers are growing exponentially.
+Of course, California is on the radar in terms of the volume of ratings in a single state.
 That’s largely due to the California Energy Commission’s energy mandates on new and altered construction.
 Other states leading the way include Texas, Florida, Arizona, and North Carolina.
-RESNET, which helps certify Raters, states “The average HERS Index Score in 2020 was 58.
+RESNET, which helps certify Raters nationally, states “The average HERS Index Score in 2020 was 58.
 This is 42% more efficient than a home built as recently as 2006.”
-Progressively, HERS has improved the efficiency of construction over time.
+Progressively, HERS Rating improves the efficiency of construction over time.

 The HERS Index scores efficiency on a scale of 0-150.
 A lower score indicates less energy being used, starting with 0, which is Zero Net Energy.
 ZNE buildings produce all the energy they consume.
-Contrastingly, a higher score reveals more energy waste.
+Contrastingly, a higher score correlates with more energy waste.
 Typically, older homes have worse scores unless they’ve been upgraded.
-Average new structures built to code reach 100.
-EPA-certified homes must meet a scoring of 70.
+To give you an idea, average new structures built to code score around 100.
+EPA-certified homes must meet a score of 70.
 More optional certifications include Zero Energy Ready and LEED, at a rating of 45.

 In California, the CEC governs energy ratings by state law through Title 24 Codes.
 Likewise, a builder or installer can use energy rating to achieve Building Code Standards, through the performance path.
 Although the owner must meet minimum scoring standards, going beyond that can be even more beneficial.
-After all, the homeowner is able to weigh their options to decide what the best investment is for them.
+After all, homeowners can weigh their options to decide what the best investment is for them.

 HERS Raters inspect energy-consuming features and systems of buildings in precise, mathematical detail.
 Foremost, they collect data on all components such as HVAC (Heating, Ventilating, Air Conditioning), plumbing, insulation, windows, and more.
 Next, they translate their findings into energy reports, using complex equations.
 Finally, technicians submit these forms to building authorities.
 Their purpose is to confirm that construction occurs within energy efficiency code standards, exclusively.
 Think of the HERS Index as a Credit Score, or a CarFax report.
 Effectively, it solidifies the total value of the structure by clarifying its energy history.
 That way, purchasers and owners know the value of what they have.

 Another key topic I’d like to bring to your attention is making money from selling energy back to the utility.
-Homes in CA that are rated as “energy positive” can participate in what’s known as net-metering.
+Homes in CA that are rated as ‘net positive‘ can participate in what’s known as net metering.
 This is a statewide program for buildings that make more energy than they consume.
 What a simple investment with a great return!

 Thanks for sticking around.
 We believe the HERS Index protects owners and builders, alike.
-Please, leave us a comment to let us know if you agree.
+Please, contact us for a free estimate and see how much efficiency can help you save.
 Now, BarrierEnergy invites you to follow our blog for more helpful information, tips, and news.